April 15, 2015

 Embedded with permission from TheFamilyDog.tv.

 How do you avoid getting bit by a dog?
 Start by being polite and respecting the dog's personal space.
 Never approach an unfamiliar dog, especially one who's tied or confined behind a fence or in a car.
-Don't pet a dog—even your own—without letting him see and sniff you first.
+Don't pet a dog—even your own—without letting them see and sniff you first.

 Pay attention to the dog's body language